MathWorks-Teaching-Resources/Phase-Plane-and-Slope-Field/README.md

 * [Teach with MATLAB and Simulink](https://www.mathworks.com/academia/educators.html)
 * [MATLAB Grader](https://www.mathworks.com/products/matlab-grader.html)

 Find an issue or need help?
-Email the MathWorks Online teaching team: onlineteaching@mathworks.com
+Email the MathWorks teaching resources team: onlineteaching@mathworks.com

+If you want to contribute directly to this project, you can find information about how to do so in the [CONTRIBUTING.md](CONTRIBUTING.md) page on GitHub.

 <br>